 Donald arrived and immediately started hugging each of our group before happily signing “Donald Duck #1” on our ornament.
 He then posed in his adorable Christmas tartan plaid flat cap and vest flashing his signature #1 pose.

 All of the rotating characters were great at Minnie’s Holiday Dine, but Goofy went above and beyond.
-Goofy meets guests in a special area with a winter background during Minnie’s Holiday Dine.
-When we were seated our host gave us a laminated card that read “Please bring this card to the photographer to meet Goofy”.
+Goofy usually meets guests in a special area with a winter background during Minnie’s Holiday Dine, however this will likely change with the new distanced character meal format.

 During our meal, I kept an eye on the line to meet Goofy as it was long at times.
 Once we were in line I figured out why Goofy seemed to have a line at all times: he went out of his way to have an extensive interaction with every set of guests.